RanMaoyi/rtsp_demo/README.md

 a demo of rtsp client with libcurl and a client to receive rtp packet

 ## How to use
-- Start the rstp server, here using EasyDarwin, and EasyDarwin starts listening on port rstp10054.
+- Start the rtsp server, here using EasyDarwin, and EasyDarwin starts listening on port rtsp10054.
-- Push streams to rstp port 10054 using ffmpeg.
+- Push streams to rtsp port 10054 using ffmpeg.
 ```
 $ ffmpeg -re -stream_loop -1 -i ~/vedio/MVI_3144.MP4 -c copy -f rtsp rtsp://127.0.0.1:10054/stream
 ```